Ann Kuffner – IL Contributor

 Let me know if any of those interest you and if you have a specific question ask.

-Steve Lepoidevin – IL Peru Correspondent
+Steve Lepoidevin – IL Contributor

 Parts of Thailand would satisfy your needs.
 Here in Chiang Mai there is a large expat community that meets monthly and groups of retired expat women who regularly do stuff together.
 It is easy enough to get around only speaking English and transport within the city limits is inexpensive.